Best Places to Paddle Board in Illinois

 Urban Kayaks rents all around paddle boards - many of which are Glide boards.
 Although this is pretty mellow river paddling and there is a 5 mph speed limit for boats, be aware of your surroundings because the flat water can get choppy pretty quickly due to the sheer volume of watercraft that travel the river.
 Recommended for advanced paddlers as beginner paddlers typically don't have the skill levels necessary to navigate around other boats.

-Stand up Paddle Board Lake Michigan
+Stand Up Paddle Board Lake Michigan

-Stand up Paddle Board on Lake Michigan
+Stand up Paddle Board on Lake Michigan in IL

 Most people don't think of Chicago as a beach town but Lake Michigan is so vast that there are 29 beaches in the Chicago area.
 Believe it or not, you can actually catch waves on the lake in the winter!